 Climate Finance Tracking - Learning from this year, challenges identified and topics for discussion amongst climate practitioners, OECD-EIB-CPI Informal Meeting at UNFCCC COP20, Lima, 11:00-13:00, EU Pavilion.
 This meeting was an informal exchange of ideas and concrete proposals for 2015, focusing on the fruitful collaborations throughout 2014 on climate finance tracking, between MDBs, IDFC, UNFCCC, OECD, CPI and others, and following on from the recent publication of a number of important climate finance reports.

 Tracking public and private climate finance - Towards improved data and increased transparency, Side event at UNFCCC COP20, Lima, 13:00-15:00, EU Pavilion.
-With the objective to outline recent initiatives and collaborations in tracking public and private climate finance, this event will include presentations and updates from the OECD Development Assistance Committee, the OECD-led Research Collaborative on Tracking Private Climate Finance, international finance institutions, country delegates and non-governmental representatives.
+With the objective to outline recent initiatives and collaborations in tracking public and private climate finance, this event included presentations and updates from the OECD Development Assistance Committee, the OECD-led Research Collaborative on Tracking Private Climate Finance, international finance institutions, country delegates and non-governmental representatives.

 Contact: firstname.lastname@example.org ; email@example.com.